Rust-for-Linux/rust-for-linux.com/src/Contributing.md

 The following items apply to every patch in a series.
 That is, in general, each commit should be clean, not just the end state.

-  - Please run your patch through the `scripts/checkpatch.pl` script.
-In particular, the `--codespell` option is useful to check patches for typos.
+  - Please keep the code Clippy-clean by compiling with `CLIPPY=1`.

   - Please format the code by running the `rustfmt` target.
 Please see the [style guidelines](https://docs.kernel.org/rust/coding-guidelines.html#style-formatting) as well.

-  - Please keep the code Clippy-clean by compiling with `CLIPPY=1`.

   - When submitting changes to Rust code documentation, please render them using the `rustdoc` target and ensure the result looks as expected.
 The Rust code documentation gets rendered at <https://rust.docs.kernel.org>.